Shippable/docs/sources/release/configuration.md

 ## Permissions

 Permissions for your deployment pipelines are tightly coupled with permissions for your sync repositories.
 Consequently, pipeline elements are only visible and accessible to perform actions to users with **Owner**, **Collaborator/Write**, or **Read** access to the sync repository that holds the configuration files.
 Users that do not have access to your sync repository will not have access to that portion of your pipeline, even if they are members of your organization.

-<a name="trigger-pipes"></a>
-##Triggering pipelines after CI

-If you want to trigger your pipeline workflow after CI is complete, follow instructions in our [Triggering pipeline jobs after CI docs](/ci/trigger-pipeline-jobs/)